greggman/doodles/README.md

 extermely clearly explains the algorithm</a>.
 So I implemented that.

-But, then I found <a href="http://www.sorting-algorithms.com/">this page which shows a bunch of algorthms and it has them detailed very tersely.
+But, then I found <a href="http://www.sorting-algorithms.com/">this page which shows a bunch of algorthms and it has them detailed very tersely</a>.
 Their quicksort is nothing like the one in the video above.
 Their's moves a random `pivot` through the array going only to the right where as the one above uses the left most element as its `pivot`, takes it out of the array